 Students taking WNCC courses either at the high school they are attending or on one of the three WNCC campuses must be junior- or senior-level students.
 The Dean of Students must approve any exceptions.
-Students must complete the Non-Degree Seeking/CollegeNOW Registration form, which can be found at wncc.edu/admissions-aid/how-toapply/index#nondegreeseeking.
+Students must complete the CollegeNOW! registration form, which can be found at wncc.edu/admissions-aid/how-to-apply/index#nondegreeseeking.

-Registration forms need a parent/guardian and high school counselor/principal's signature and registrations are not entered until these signatures are obtained.
-Required Next

-Generation ACCUPLACER®, ACT, SAT, or currently accepted placement scores must be submitted to the College prior to registration.
+Registration forms need the signatures of a parent/guardian and high school counselor/principal.
+Registrations are not entered until these signatures are obtained.
+Required Next Generation ACCUPLACER®, ACT, SAT, or currently accepted placement scores must be submitted to the College prior to registration.